apollographql/apollo-ios/docs/source/tutorial/tutorial-add-sdk.md

 ---
 title: "1.
-Create your project"
+Add the Apollo SDK"
 ---

 In this step, you'll add the Apollo iOS SDK to a new project.